bijubjs/AVAlabama/README.md

-# Speciality crop agrivoltaics profit in Alabama.
+# Collocating Specialty Crops and Solar panels in Alabama, Southeastern USA.